 Voice-sync is automatic: each scene's duration follows its narration.
 Change the script line, regenerate the read, and the scene timing follows.

-ReelMint is free during the pilot.
-Generation runs on your own API keys, billed by the provider with zero markup — there is no credits system.
+Your first 5 videos are free on ReelMint's own keys, no card.
+After that, generation runs on your own API keys, billed by the provider with zero markup — there is no credits system.

 Yes — 8+ languages including Hindi, Spanish, French, German, Portuguese, Japanese, and Arabic, plus code-switched Hinglish with clean romanized captions.